-Luca lifted his ears and straightened on all fours, tail raised high.
+Luca lifted his ears, straightened on all fours, and raised his tail high.

 The beast shattered the quiet with a bellow that was halfway between a screech and howl, and Luca’s insides twisted, contracted with a deep, most unfamiliar urge to show deference.
 Any other time, he might have discarded his instincts, challenged the creature’s show of dominance.
 Right now, with mercenaries approaching from every direction, he couldn’t afford pride.
 He ducked in submission.

-Luca blinked, and the creature was gone.
+Luca blinked, and the creature… was gone.
 Vanished.

 “Where did it go?
 Is it gone for good?”

-The spruces fanning out before him melted together as the world tilted on its axis.
-Tingles sparked down his spine, the skin under his fur itching with the unnerving sensation of beetles rooting around his flesh.
+Luca lifted his ears.
+He couldn’t hear anything but the sound of branches snapping beneath boots.
+He trotted five or six yards before the heat in his veins slowed him into an uneven walk.
+The spruces melted together as the world tilted on its axis.
+Tingles sparked down his spine, the skin under his fur itched with the unnerving sensation of beetles rooting around his flesh.

 Hermes dug his claws into his forehead.
 “Don’t give in.”

-Pressure shoved his snout back into his skull, and he lost a mewling whine from a mouth stuck between leather and skin.
-Several minutes later, Luca blinked and found human hands seated inside massive paw prints in the soil.
+Pressure shoved his snout back into his skull, and his bones cracked.
+He wasn’t sure which ones.
+So much pain.
+He couldn’t see straight.
+He lost a pathetic mewl from a mouth stuck between leather and skin.
+Several minutes later, Luca blinked and found his human hands seated inside massive paw prints in the soil.

+Hermes buzzed.
 “Now you’ve done it, Luca.”

-“I hate…” He didn’t recognize his ragged voice.
+“I hate . . . ” He didn’t recognize his ragged voice.
 “This.”

 “Shit.”
 He garbled around the sour taste.
 “I don’t feel like hunting again.”